What can cause a baby to cry before peeing? Most often, this is related to pain, with some underlying explanation.

 1. “Normal” baby discomfort

 First off – does your baby seem to be in pain?
-Crying for several minutes does sound like pain to me.
+Crying for several minutes sounds like your baby is in pain.
 Peeing obviously should not be painful, and the situation needs to be addressed as soon as possible.

-Pain can be a symptom of a medical condition, causing the baby to cry when peeing.
+Pain can be a medical condition symptom, causing the baby to cry when peeing.

-Crying before urination can be normal as babies or infants do not have bladder control as yet.
+Crying before urination can, to some extent, be expected as babies or infants do not have bladder control as yet.
 What they feel is the stretching of their bladder as it fills up, which may be interpreted as uncomfortable or painful.
 Babies still have to strain to pee or poop.

-When a baby cries, the abdominal pressure builds up which then causes the passage of urine and poop.
+When a baby cries, abdominal pressure builds up, which then causes the passage of urine and poop.

-If the baby does not stop crying after relieving himself, then it may indicate that he is indeed in pain, caused by a different reason.
+If the baby does not stop crying after urinating, it may, however, indicate that he is in real pain rather than just some degree of expected discomfort.

 2. Urinary Tract Infection (UTI)